TufferDaze/RoR2_PoppyMod/README.md

 * Standing still during Steadfast Presence looks jank.
 * Larger enemies may be clipped into terrain when using Heroic Charge.
 * Using Heroic Charge too close to bosses may clip the player into terrain.
-* Opening a chest right after falling a distance does not play a voiceline.

 ## TODO
 * Tweak for better network play.